jamcgee/jamcgee.github.io/content/article/2021-01-13-portable-sockets-basics.md

 As Windows has no equivalent to `fcntl`, the manipulation is made using the `FIONBIO` operation with [`ioctlsocket`](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-ioctlsocket).
 There is no equivalent to `F_GETFL` under Windows, so directly querying the non-blocking status is not possible.
-This is not a huge loss as configuring non-blocking status is generally part of the application's start-up sequence and not something done reactively.
+This is not a huge loss as configuring non-blocking status is generally part of the socket creation process and not something done reactively.

 ## Close-On-Exec